Bursa, Turkey: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Check that you choose the correct kind.
-Many adapters on sale are just plug changers and require your devices to change the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types C and F. Take care to get the correct type.
+A lot of adapters currently sold are just plug changers and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most places.

 Luggage scale to avoid fees

-Mosques often require certain dress, so if you are going to see the beautiful Yeşil Camii, take the following:
+Mosques often require certain dress, so if you intend to check out the majestic Yeşil Camii, take the following:

-Note that there may be restrictions on who is allowed to enter the building; you should check with the Bursa tourism authority.
+Note that there may be restrictions on who is allowed to enter the mosque; you should check with the Bursa tourism authority.

 Socks